kubeflow/website/content/en/docs/components/katib/katib-config.md

    - `ephemeral-storage = 5Gi`

 1. `serviceAccountName` - [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)
-   for the suggestion's container with `random` algorithm.
+   for the suggestion's container with a `random` algorithm.

-   In the above example, `random-sa` service account is attached for each experiment's suggestion with `random` algorithm until you change or delete this service account from the Katib config.
+   In the above example, the `random-sa` service account is attached for each experiment's suggestion with a `random` algorithm until you change or delete this service account from the Katib config.

    By default, the suggestion pod doesn't have any specific service account, in which case, the pod uses the